KodiKraig/hysteaks-js/README.md

 # HYSTEAKS JavaScript & Ethereum Contracts

-An npm workspace contains all the public JavaScript related code for [HYSTEAKS](https://www.hysteaks.com).
+An npm workspace containing all the public JavaScript related code for [HYSTEAKS](https://www.hysteaks.com).

 ## Packages

 - __/contracts__: All the Ethereum EVM Solidity contracts deployed on HYCHAIN.
-- __/cli__: HYSTEAKS CLI tool for interacting with deployed contracts. (coming soon!)
+- __/cli__: HYSTEAKS CLI tool for interacting with deployed contracts from the command line. (coming soon!)
-- __/client-sdk__: JS wrapper SDK for interacting with deployed contracts with additional useful functions for calculating reward distributions and filtering events. (coming soon!)
+- __/ethers-sdk__: Auto generated TypeChain ethers.js v6 SDK for interacting with deployed contracts.
+- __/reward-helpers__: Helper functions for calculating reward distributions off chain. (coming soon!)